 The Cost Of Not Settling

 While credit score concerns are valid, part of our job is to help clients clearly see the future ahead.
 We have been trained our entire lives to fret over our credit score, and for good reason.
 It’s difficult to buy a house without good credit.
 Interest rates on unsecured debt and vehicle loans are high when your credit score is low.
 Lastly, there is a part of us that believes our credit score will never ‘bounce back’ from negative credit reporting.
 This is simply not true.
 Your payment history is the most important factor in determining your credit score.
 If you make payments on time after settling your debts, you can routinely qualify for great credit options within two years of bankruptcy or debt settlement.

 Creditors may pursue you for unpaid debts by phone and mail for quite some time.
 However, things can escalate quickly.
 An unsecured creditor can take legal action against you by filing a lawsuit for repayment of the debt.
 Their primary goal in doing so is to establish the validity of the debt and obtain a judgment.
-Debts which have gone to judgment entitle the creditor to more remedies under the law.
-These remedies include seizure of assets under a Writ of Execution, and forcing the judgment to be paid as part of the sale of real estate.
+Debts that have gone to judgment entitle the creditor to more remedies under the law.
+These remedies include seizure of assets under a Writ of Execution and forcing the judgement to be paid as part of the sale of real estate.

 The Benefits Of Settling

 If the debt you wish to settle is valid, other factors need to be considered in addition to how debt settlement affects your credit.
 Debts can typically be settled for pennies on the dollar if your debt settlement attorney has a strategy for encouraging the creditor to compromise their balance in favor of a lump sum payment.
 Once settled, the debt no longer poses a constant threat of legal action against you, and your credit starts to recover.
 The lender stops reporting missed and late payments, and additional fees and penalties are no longer a part of everyday life.